| |

 Outside France, 'French country' kitchens are sometimes designed to look ornate and curvy (and sometimes downright frilly).

-But inside France, country kitchen cupboards are usually quite simple, with minimal decoration or even completely plain fronts.
+Inside France, country kitchen cupboards are generally simple, with minimal decoration or even completely plain fronts.

-Overhead cupboards are very rare in traditional French country kitchen design.
+• Overhead cupboards are rare in traditional French country kitchen design.
 There is usually an open shelf above the splashback for storing crockery.

-The handles, for the most part, are simple wooden, porcelain or metal knobs.
+• The hardware, for the most part, are simple wooden, porcelain or metal knobs.

 Contemporary French country kitchens often combine open shelving with curtains and some closed cupboards under the worktop (when you look at the first three illustrations on this page, you’ll see what I mean).